marcuswangweihow/FBDD/Frag_to_lead/Fragment_preprocessing/Readme.md

 ---

-# Fragment Library Sanitization Summary
+# Fragment library sanitization summary

-This JSON file (sanitization_report.json) summarizes the outcome of the fragment preprocessing pipeline, which cleans and validates fragment libraries before conformer generation.
+This JSON file (sanitization_report.json) summarizes the outcome of the sanitization part of the fragment preprocessing pipeline, which sanitizes and validates fragments before filtering and conformer generation.

-### Pipeline statistics (current run)
+### Sanitization statistics

 | Metric | Value |
 |--------|-------|